Larry Adler: Career

 The 1953 film Genevieve brought him an Oscar nomination for his work on the soundtrack, and considerable wealth.
 His name was originally removed from the credits in the United States due to blacklisting.
 His other film scores included A Cry from the Streets (1958), The Hellions (1961), The Hook (1963), King & Country (1964) and A High Wind in Jamaica (1965).
 He also scored a hit with the theme song of the French Jacques Becker movie Touchez pas au grisbi with Jean Gabin, written by Jean Wiener.

 In 1959, a reviewer from the Village Voice called Adler "a great artist" after watching his twice-nightly performances at the Village Gate.

 In 1964, in an interview, asked what he thought of the Beatles, he said that "Lennon and McCartney have little musical talent".

 In 1994, for his 80th birthday, Adler and George Martin produced an album of George Gershwin songs, The Glory of Gershwin, on which they performed "Rhapsody in Blue".
 The Glory of Gershwin reached number 2 in the UK albums chart in 1994.
 Adler was a musician and showman.
 Concerts to support The Glory of Gershwin showed he was a competent pianist.
 He opened each performance with Gershwin's "Summertime", playing piano and harmonica simultaneously.
 The album included Peter Gabriel, Oleta Adams, Elton John, Sting, Jon Bon Jovi and Richie Sambora, Meat Loaf, Sinéad O'Connor, Robert Palmer, Cher, Kate Bush, Elvis Costello, Courtney Pine, Issy Van Randwyck, Lisa Stansfield and Carly Simon, all of whom sang Gershwin tunes with an orchestra and Adler adding harmonica solos.

+Adler made a total of four appearances at the BBC Proms: in 1952, 1953 and 1954 at the Royal Albert Hall and at the Proms in the Park concert in Hyde Park on 13 September 1997 as part of the Last Night of the Proms.